adithya-menon-r/anokha-2026-web/README.md

 This will:

 - Install dependencies
-- Set up Husky and add a pre-commit hook to run `npm run lint`
+- Set up Husky and add a pre-commit hook to run `pnpm lint`
 - Create a `.env` file in the project root from `.env.example` (if `.env` does not exist)

 **Note:**